-It is possible that you may be unable to follow one or more of your chosen subjects for reasons such as timetable-clashes, limited class sizes, a subject not being offered due to insufficient demand. etc.
+It is possible that you may be unable to follow one or more of your chosen subjects for reasons such as timetable-clashes, limited class sizes, a subject not being offered due to insufficient demand, etc.

-6. The Academic Programme
+5. The Academic Programme

-On the next pages you will find a list of the courses within the exchange programme on bachelor level for the academic year 2025-2026.
-English is the medium of instruction and courses usually take place on campus.
+Below you will find a list of the courses within the exchange programme on bachelor level.
+These courses are all offered in English and you may select from all courses.

-6.1 The Academic Programme - Courses
+5.1 The Academic Programme - Courses